bitsofcotton/masp/README.md

 # masp
-make and apply internal states from/to input stream.
+make and apply surface internal states from/to input stream.

 # Description
 We make internal states for a type of automorphism of input stream.